 - Return skillet to medium-high eat, add beef and cook stirring occasionally until beef has browned.
 Drain most of fat from beef, leaving about 2 Tbsp in with beef (this is optional, I think it ads flavor but you can drain it all if you'd prefer).
 Pour browned beef into slow cooker.

-- Diced tomatoes, tomato sauce, 1/2 cup water or beef broth, chili powder, cumin, paprika, cocoa powder, sugar, coriander and season mixture with salt and pepper to taste.
-Cover with lid and cook on low heat for 5 - 6 hours.
+- Add diced tomatoes, tomato sauce, 1/2 cup water or beef broth, chili powder, cumin, paprika, cocoa powder, sugar, coriander and season mixture with salt and pepper to taste.
+Stir mixture, cover with lid and cook on low heat for 5 - 6 hours.

 - Stir in dark and light red kidney beans and allow to heat through, about 10 minutes (if you want the soup to have more liquid you can add in another 1/2 cup water or beef broth).
 Serve warm with desired toppings (I say the cheese and sour cream is a must, everything else is optional).